akasos/Parrit/README.md

 # Parrit
-So this application is an exact spin off of an already existing application called 'Parrit', which is a pair rotation management web app, that pairs members of a team together for those teams that practice pair programming.
+So this application is an exact spin off of an already existing application called 'Parrit', which is a pair rotation management web app, that pairs members on a team together for those teams that practice pair programming.

 you can check it out at: http://parrit.cfapps.io/